Vytenis: Alliance with Riga

 One of the most celebrated achievements of Vytenis was an alliance with Riga.
 In 1297 disagreements between the Archbishop of Riga, burghers of Riga, and the Livonian Order grew into an internal war.
 Vytenis offered help to the citizens of Riga and even made some vague promises to convert to Christianity, to ease religious tensions between the pagan soldiers and Christian residents.
 Vytenis successfully invaded Livonia, destroyed Karkus castle north of Riga, and defeated the order in the Battle of Turaida, killing Livonian Land Master Bruno and 22 knights.
-When Livonia was secured, Vytenis organized eleven campaigns into territories of the Teutonic Knights in Prussia in 1298–1313, including one to Brodnica, where entire population was massacred.
+When Livonia was secured, Vytenis organized eleven campaigns into territories of the Teutonic Knights in Prussia in 1298–1313, including one to Brodnica, where the entire population was massacred.
 His cause was helped by the fact that in 1308 the Teutonic Knights conquered Pomerania and started its quarrels with Poland.

 A Lithuanian garrison, situated in a "Lithuanian castle" outside the city, guarded Riga until 1313 when the city residents gave it to the Order and sent the pagans away.
 Friendship with Riga fostered trade and commerce, and helped to consolidate Lithuanian influence in the Daugava basin, where c.
 1307 Polatsk, a major trade post, was annexed by Lithuania.
 Due to close contacts with Riga Vytenis invited Franciscan friars to maintain a Catholic church in Navahrudak for German merchants in 1312.
 In the field of religion, it seems that Vytenis laid the groundwork for the creation of the Metropolitanate of Lithuania c.
 1316.
 The metropolitanate was a tool in the competition between Vilnius and Moscow for the religious leadership in Ruthenia.